-Perhaps the reason AR had a slower start is that it's not necessarily a new technology in the creative industries.
+Perhaps the reason AR had a slower start than VR is that it's not necessarily a new technology in the creative industries.
 Where I work at Nexus Studios, we'd already used AR in a commercial project five years ago.

 However, since then there have been some pretty mega technological advances; from tracking a marker, to rendering graphics, to the smartphone (the single most important hardware device we own).
 2017 is really the year to showcase what is now possible; creatively and technically.

-The opportunity for AR this year is being heavily driven by its easy adoption; everyone has a smartphone and knows how to download apps.
+The opportunity for AR is being heavily driven by its easy adoption; everyone has a smartphone and knows how to download apps.
 And the emergence of big computers and new headset options should not be downplayed.

-For example, when we were working with the Obama administration last year on an AR project, the initial brief was to use AR as the technology platform as it offered an exciting creative opportunity without any financial or time investment on the part of the user.
+For example, when we were working with the Obama administration on an AR project, the initial brief was to use AR as the technology platform as it offered an exciting creative opportunity without any financial or time investment on the part of the user.

-Also working in its favour is the fact that mobile AR can built once but seen everywhere.
+Also working in its favour is the fact that mobile AR can be built once but seen everywhere.
 So if the marker is a movie poster, then this experience can be seen wherever the movie poster is, whether that's in a magazine, on the underground, at the bus stop, on TV, online, or even on a massive billboard.
 That represents a real opportunity for adoption and ROI.

-AR has to credit projects like Pokemon Go and platforms like Snapchat for introducing the potential of the technology as a storytelling medium – but I think it's only in 2017 that we're going to see it adopted as a film-making medium.
+AR has to credit projects like Pokemon Go and platforms like Snapchat for introducing the potential of the technology as a storytelling medium – but I think we're now going to see it adopted as a film-making medium.

 So the potential is there; it's still the beginning really.
 Just like the radical learning developments we've made in film-making for virtual reality (like Pearl getting an Oscar nomination), we must now do the same for AR.

-As AR develops this year it's worth keeping an eye on mixed-reality (MR).
+As AR develops it's worth keeping an eye on mixed-reality (MR).
 Often confused with augmented reality, MR offers the opportunity for real world and digital to co-exist in the same space, all in real time and fully interactive.
 The experiences can be 'intelligent', with an understanding of their environment (in contrast, AR uses the marker to 'place' the digital experience).